-The good and the beautiful was a curriculum I stumbled upon on Instagram 3 years ago.
+The good and the beautiful was a curriculum I stumbled upon on Instagram many years ago.

 It was so beautiful that I had to try it.
 Was the beauty of the curriculum worth the hype?